Enviroflo/Nalco Dustfoam Suppression Systems

 To overcome most of the above problems and also to improve the degree of dust control achieved, special foaming agents have been developed.
 The foam is produced at source with the introduction of water at a controlled rate together with compressed air into a foaming chamber.
 This foaming chamber creates micro bubbles that can be applied at strategic parts of the process that generate the majority of dust.
 The micro bubbles are required to have a high degree of stability - i.e. they should not break up when sprayed into the materials being handled; They should maintain their shape until they enter crushers, transfer points, etc where they 'burst' causing the moisture they contain to be integrated into the product.

 There are many foams available on the market.
-NALCO, a USA company, in our opinion makes the best foam currently available in the world identified mainly by its micro-bubble stability.
-This is a patented product known as 'DustFoamTM' or 'DustFoam PlusTM'.
-Enviroflo Engineering Ltd are the engineering design arm of NALCO in the UK and other designated areas in the world and have the sole rights to use this foam.
-Cheaper foams are available but these normally require more foaming agent which can prove more costly overall.
+NALCO, is the leading supplier of DustFoam systems in the world with the foam characterised by its micro-bubble stability.
+This is a patented product known as 'DustFoam™' or 'DustFoam Plus™'.
+Enviroflo Engineering are the engineering design arm of NALCO for the UK and other designated areas in the world.
+Other foaming chemicals are available but these normally require more foaming agent which can prove more costly overall.
 These foams are often less stable.

 As a general rule 0.6 litres of Nalco DustFoamTM mixed with ninety-nine litres of water will produce some 5,000 litres of foam that can be added directly to the process.
 Typically, 0.15% moisture is added to the product.
 On small tonnage applications this can increase up to 0.16% moisture with foam solution ranging from 0.6 - 0.75% water to foam ratio being normal.
 It is the case that the system may also run below these values but this can only be decided on site during commissioning depending on the mineral being handled, the locations of application points, degree of sealing etc.